zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

       server.shutdown()
 ```
 Once again, it is quite simple: we simply made a simple class called HTTPResponse,
-and added .body after calling the handler.
+and added .body after calling the handler in the route() method.
 After this, we should delete everything from test.py and replace it with:
 ```
 from __init__ import API, HTTPResponse